galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/running-automation.md

 A _BUILD SUCCESS_ message is displayed in the _Console_ tab.

-At this point, the parent project is empty so you need to add sub-projects as Maven modules so that the parent project contains:
+At this point, the parent project is empty, so you need to add sub-projects as Maven modules so that the parent project contains:

-- A test sub-project, containing one or more tests.
+- A test module, containing one or more tests.
 In this example, the sample project will contain just one test project.
-- An OBR (OSGi Bundle Repository) sub-project, which Galasa uses to locate the test project and any interdependencies.
+- An OBR (OSGi Bundle Repository) module, which Galasa uses to locate the test project and any interdependencies.

-## <a name="addtestmodule"></a>Adding a test sub-project to the parent project
+## <a name="addtestmodule"></a>Add a test module to the parent project

-Add a test sub-project by adding a Maven module to the parent project:
+Add a test module by completing the following steps:

 1. Right-click the parent project _com.example.company.mytests.parent_ and choose _New > Project > Maven Module_.
 1. Click _Next_.
 1. Check the _Create a simple project (skip archetype selection)_ box and add the module name.
 In this example the module name is _com.example.company.mytests.group1_.
 1. Click _Finish_.

-You have successfully added a test sub-project to your parent project!
+You have successfully added a test module to your parent project!

-### Editing the pom.xml of the test sub-project
+### Edit the pom.xml of the test module

+In this example, the _pom.xml_ of the test module defines the packaging type as _bundle_ and declares it as a child module of the parent project.

-1. Add packaging information into the _pom.xml_ after the _artifactId_ information:
+1. Add packaging information into the _pom.xml_ after the _artifactId_ information and save your changes:
 ```
 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:schemaLocation="http://maven.apache.org/POM/4.0.0 https://maven.apache.org/xsd/maven-4.0.0.xsd">
   <modelVersion>4.0.0</modelVersion>